Sultanow/dt_society/README.md

 Depending on the format of your dataset, you might optionally have to provide the name of column that contains timestamps.

+If your data does not seem to be processed correctly, you can explicitly set certain columns through the options dialog in the side navigation.

 ### Forecasting

 You can choose between multivariate and scenario-based forecasting.
 Multivariate forecasting performs a forecast for each selected feature simultaneously while taking correlations into account.
-Scenario-based forecasting allows you to perform a forecast for a selected feature based on artificial scenarios for each other feature, which you can specify.
+Scenario-based forecasting allows you to perform a forecast for a selected feature based on artificial scenarios for each other feature, which can be generated automatically using univariate forecasts or specified individually.
 Both of these methods can forecast up to 40 future timesteps.
 However, all features provided in the datasets must have the same underlying time frequency. (i.e. all timestamps must be yearly)
+Visualizations for multivariate forecasts are provided as graph and/or map.